MAAT-Core

 A compact framework for ethical decision-making in optimization.
 Instead of "optimize first, constrain later", MAAT-Core places Respect constraints directly into the objective using strong penalties and interpretable margin diagnostics.

-• Hard-ish constraints via large safety penalties (dominates unsafe minima)
+• Hard-ish constraints via large safety penalties

 • Constraint margins expose how close you are to violations